kailash-manasarovar/statement/docs/timeline/2021/january.md

     - Does the tech-bro-porn-addict's hatred blind him to the truth?
     - Hatred blinds completely.
     - Has the tech-bro hatred of women broken all boundaries to justify the most outrageous evil towards innocent people, and no-one that can do anything about it cares?

+## A dream

+- Maybe.
+- It's on deso.
+- Under consideration.